busathlab/mdlab/docs/namd_lab2.md

 | PROC  | 37    | HIS | HSE |
 | PROD  | 37    | HIS | HSE |

-Amino acid mutations such as S31N would be performed similar to the above table.
+Amino acid mutations such as S31N would be performed in a similar fashion.

 #### Generate PDB and Orient Molecule
 - If using an OPM orientation of the PDB (set in the first step when you entered the PDB ID), select `Use PDB Orientation`, otherwise select `Align the First Principal Axis Along Z`